Ex ‘Teen Mom OG’ Star Farrah Abraham Posts Bizarre Comedic Video, And Fans Absolutely Slam It

 Ex Teen Mom OG star Farrah Abraham might want to find a new hobby.
-The reality star has been branching out into standup on Youtube, and recently posted a bizarre comedic video where she builds a routine around going to the DMV.
-However, fans were not impressed by the set, and left a number of blistering comments about the reality star.
+The reality star has been branching out into stand-up on YouTube, and recently posted a bizarre comedic video where she builds a routine around going to the DMV.
+However, fans were not impressed by the set and left a number of blistering comments about the reality star.

-The video was posted as part of Farrah’s “docu-comedy” series, and was appropriately titled “D.M.V.”
+The video was posted as part of Farrah’s “docu-comedy” series, and was appropriately titled “DMV.”

 Farrah begins the video by discussing her outfit, saying that it was inspired by being a single mom.
-She claimed that the ensemble was ingenious because it had a bikini on underneath, meaning that she could pop into the pool at anytime.
+She claimed that the ensemble was ingenious because she had a bikini on underneath, meaning that she could pop into the pool at anytime.

-After the starting non-sequitur, the former Teen Mom star then launched into her tale of going to the D.M.V.
+After the starting non sequitur, the former Teen Mom star then launched into her tale of going to the DMV.

-“I actually despise the D.M.V. a little bit,” she begins.
-Farrah added that this was also a D.M.V. in Hollywood, which she believed added some “crazy” to the mix.
+Farrah added that this was also a DMV in Hollywood, which she believed added some “crazy” to the mix.

 Farrah then started the story, in which she described getting up as early as possible to arrive before the crowds.
 She wanted to update her license as she still had red hair in the picture.
 However, she confessed that the process ended up taking four hours.